-Web feature layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
+Web feature layers or WFS-T layers shared to a federated server require that all layers and stand-alone tables in the map reference a single enterprise geodatabase or enterprise database.
 The enterprise geodatabase or database must be registered with the federated server.

 - Import the data referenced by the layer to the enterprise geodatabase registered with the federated server.